Holzweiler Material Guide

 DOWN

-All the down we use in our collections is from the Responsible down standard, to ensure animal welfare from farm to supplier.
+All the down we use in our collections is from the Responsible down standard, RDS, to ensure animal welfare from farm to supplier.
 This standard includes that the animals are not exposed to pain, injury, fear or distress.
 They are raised free from hunger and thirst and are not being overfed, and the feathers are not picked from living birds.